The Master’s thesis

 Formal requirements and assessment criteria

-The thesis for the Master’s programme in Philosophy 60 EC has a workload of 20 ECs, and the length of the thesis is normally approximately 20,000 words.
+The thesis for the Master’s programme in Philosophy has a workload of 20 ECs, and the length of the thesis is normally approximately 20,000 words.
 Depending on the subject, the student and the supervisor may agree on a different length.
 Other formal requirements that the thesis must satisfy are listed in the Protocol Graduation Phase MA in Philosophy.
+A Dutch version of the protocol is available.

 Agreements and Supervision